 Change in baseline carbon stock is computed for each time period.
 The Project Proponent shall provide a graph of the projected baseline stocking levels and the long-term average baseline stocking level for the entire crediting period (see Figure 1).
-The year that the projected stocking levels reach the long-term average (time t = T) is determined by either Equation 6 or 7, depending on initial stocking levels.
-Prior to time T, the projected stocking levels are used for the baseline stock change calculation, as determined by Equation 8.
-In the year that the projected stocking levels reach the long-term average (time t = T), the baseline stock change calculation is determined by Equation 9.
-Thereafter, the long-term average stocking level is used in the baseline stock change calculation, as determined by Equation 10, and only with-project growth is credited for the remaining years in the crediting period.
+The year that the projected stocking levels reach the long-term average (time t=T) is determined by either Equation 5 or 6, depending on initial stocking levels.
+Prior to time T, the projected stocking levels are used for the baseline stock change calculation, as determined by Equation 7.
+In the year that the projected stocking levels reach the long-term average (time t=T), the baseline stock change calculation is determined by Equation 8.
+Thereafter, the long-term average stocking level is used in the baseline stock change calculation, as determined by Equation 9, and only with-project removals are credited for the remaining years in the crediting period.